About Joining the Library

 A maximum of 15 items may be issued at any one time on a child or adult card or 20 items on a family card.

 You cannot use your library card while you have a lost item on it.
-When items are three weeks overdue, the library will send out a final reminder letter, with the cost of the items plus overdue fines as at that date.
-If you pay for the books and then find them, an administration charge may come out of your refund.
+When items are four weeks overdue, the library will send out a final reminder letter, with the cost of the items plus overdue fines and administration/processing fees as at that date.
+If you pay for the books and then find them, the overdue fines and administration/processing fees are not included in any refunds.

 Drinks in a spill-proof bottle and food which is not messy are allowed.
 Library staff are still able to ask customers to leave if they pose a damage threat to the material, or behave in ways that are uncomfortable to others.